 That night I locked myself in the bathroom that night and sunk to the floor and cried for hours.
 I was worried about what the doctor would say, embarrassed and ashamed of the person I’d become.
 It was then that I realized how empty and hollow I’d become in the last year.

 The diagnosis was severe depression and I was given anti-depressants.
 The first few weeks were hard.
 Overall, the antidepressants didn’t make much of a difference to my mood, but the side effects were awful.
 I was always nauseous and I lost a lot of weight.
 They made me shake continuously.
 It was a good thing it was getting colder out, so I didn’t look like a complete nut.

 I went through three different sets of anti-depressants, meant three sets of side-effects.
 None of the anti-depressants particularly worked.
-It started effecting my life and my ability to work and I took too many sick days.
+It started affecting my life and my ability to work and I took too many sick days.
 After a particularly awful panic attack, I broke down and quit.
 It was impossible to keep working when my body was basically attacking me.

 I told a few people about the depression but I kept it mostly to myself.
 Mental health was a taboo subject; it wasn’t something my friends or people that I knew talked about freely.
 I was worried about what people would think of me and I was so ashamed that I had let it get this far.

 At this point, I decided to tell my parents what had happened.
 Discussing mental health with my Indian mother was pretty painful.
 She meant well, but she didn’t understand.
 She couldn’t comprehend why I couldn’t just ignore it and get on with life.
 Over time she has become a lot more understanding about it.
 Around the same time, I also chose to stop taking the anti-depressants as I had become so unwell from taking them.